letops/letops/README.md

 - Our lord and savior Elixir + Phoenix Framework
 - Why NextJS is so cool
-- Which movie recommendations I have
+- What movie recommendations I have

 ### 📫 How to reach me: ...